OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 6.3 Representing Multiple Entities in a Response ##

-In OData 1.0, a collection of Entities in a response is formatted just like in a request.
+In OData 1.0, a collection of entities in a response is formatted just like in a request.
 See [Representing Multiple Entities in a Request](#representingmultipleentitiesinarequest) for details.

 The rest of this section applies to OData 2.0 and 3.0 only.